Fisheries Accounting: Integrating Stock Assessment

 Sustainability classification (SDG 14.4.1) Sustainable

-Interpretation: The stock declined from 42,000 to 38,500 tonnes during 2025, a reduction of 3,500 tonnes (8.3%).
-The decline resulted from gross catch (7,344 tonnes) and normal losses (4,100 tonnes) exceeding natural growth (7,944 tonnes).
-Gross catch exceeded sustainable yield by 1,144 tonnes, indicating depletion.
-Although the stock remains above BMSY (B/BMSY = 1.11, classified as sustainable under SDG 14.4.1), continued overharvesting at this rate would drive the stock below the sustainability threshold within a few years.
-This signals the need for TAC reduction to align catch with sustainable yield, preventing future stock decline and maintaining the SDG 14.4.1 sustainable classification.
+Interpretation: The stock declined from 42,000 to 38,500 tonnes during 2025 (8.3% reduction).
+Gross catch (7,200 t) exceeded sustainable yield by 1,000 tonnes, indicating depletion.
+Although the stock remains above BMSY (B/BMSY = 1.11, classified as sustainable under SDG 14.4.1), continued overharvesting at this rate would drive the stock below the sustainability threshold.
+The sustainable yield at current biomass (6,200 t) is below MSY (6,500 t) due to density-dependent effects above BMSY—see Table 3.7.1 (upper-right cell).
+This signals the need for TAC reduction.

 Multi-species fisheries

-Bycatch that is discarded dead represents fishing-induced mortality that affects the stock but does not enter economic activity.
-The recommended treatment is to record discarded bycatch as part of gross catch (consistent with the SEEA CF definition of gross catch, which includes discards) with a corresponding discard entry showing the portion that does not enter the economy.
-This approach ensures that the full impact of fishing on the stock is captured in the asset account while maintaining consistency with the treatment of residual flows in TG-3.4 Flows from Economy to Environment.
-Recording discards separately from retained catch also supports analysis of fishing efficiency and ecosystem impacts.
+Bycatch discarded dead represents fishing-induced mortality that affects the stock but does not enter economic activity.
+Record discarded bycatch as part of gross catch (consistent with the SEEA CF definition) with a corresponding discard entry.
+This ensures the full impact of fishing on the stock is captured while maintaining consistency with TG-3.4 Flows from Economy to Environment.

 Trophic interactions